 M3 MacBook Air Update in March: What can we expect?

 The rumor mill is bubbling and loud According to Mark Gurman, author of Bloomberg's "Power On" newsletter, we can expect updated MacBook Air models in March.
-While these new versions, internally referred to as the J613 and J615, are not expected to bring any groundbreaking design changes, they will come with improved specs.
-It's important to note, however, that the launch of these models is likely more for those who still own older M1 or Intel Macs than for M2 owners.
-The M2 version of the 15-inch MacBook Air has already been out since June, and too fast an upgrade cycle might be unattractive for those users.
+These new versions, internally designated J613 and J615, aren't expected to bring groundbreaking design changes, but they will boast improved specifications.
+It's important to note, however, that the launch of these models is likely more aimed at those who still own older M1 or Intel Macs than at M2 owners.
+The M2 version of the 15-inch MacBook Air has been available since June, and an overly rapid upgrade cycle could be unattractive to these users.
 One interesting aspect of this upcoming release is the possibility that Apple will discontinue the M1 MacBook Air and instead position the M2 version as the new low-end model.

 High-end models: Mac Studio and Mac Pro